-1 Agricultural Futures contract

-Scenarios If you cash in after 1 month

-Total Costs various

-Impact on return (RIY) per year various
+1 Commodity Call Option contract Scenarios If you cash in after 3 months If you hold for 3 months until expiration and exercise If you hold for 3 months until expiration and do not exercise Total Costs various various various Impact on return (RIY) per year various various various

-The table below shows (i) the impact each year of the different types of costs on the investment return you might get at the end of the holding period, and (ii) the meaning of the different cost categories.
+The table below shows (i) the impact over the holding period of the different types of costs on the investment return you might get at the end of the holding period, and (ii) the meaning of the different cost categories.

-This table shows the impact on return over 1 month One-off costs Entry costs various The impact of the costs you pay when entering your investment Exit costs various The impact of the costs of exiting your investment Ongoing costs Portfolio transaction costs not applicable The impact of the costs of us buying and selling underlying investments for the product Other ongoing costs not applicable The impact of the costs we take each year for managing your investment
+This table shows the impact on return over a 3 month holding period One-off costs Entry costs various The impact of the costs you pay when entering your investment Exit costs various The impact of the costs of exiting your investment Ongoing costs Portfolio transaction costs not applicable The impact of the costs of us buying and selling underlying investments for the product Other ongoing costs not applicable The impact of the costs we take each year for managing your investment

 There are no ongoing or incidental costs charged by the Exchange.
-You will be required to hold margin on deposit with your clearing firm and there may be a cost associated with this.